n00byara/NotificationCode/README.md

     <li>Phone numbers</li>
   </ul>

-  You can choose which applications will be use ClipManager
+  You can choose which applications will be use ClipManager<br>
+  If you not use LSPosed, please download <a href="https://github.com/n00byara/NotificationCode/releases/tag/v3.0.6">version 3</a>.
 </div>

 ![screen_notification_code](https://github.com/n00byara/NotificationCode/assets/48180673/1dffb644-056b-4a21-a572-582d8700aca3)